-From Hoosier farm boy to minister to business leader, Mel Hall is running to bring opportunity and accountability to Congress and fight for Indiana’s 2nd Congressional District.
-Mel has spent his life enriching communities, empowering those around him, and providing opportunities for hardworking people to succeed.
+A Hoosier farm boy, minister, and business leader, Mel Hall is running to fix Washington and start getting things done for a change.
+Mel has spent his life empowering those around him and providing opportunities for hardworking people to succeed.

 Mel was born and raised on the family farm in Indiana.
 He and his three sisters learned from an early age the importance of a hard day’s work.
-Mel fed the calves and chickens, hung drywall, and worked as a hod carrier for bricklayers.
+Mel fed the calves and chickens, hung drywall, and worked with bricklayers.
 Mel’s father was a union carpenter before he started his own general contracting business; Mel’s mother kept the books for the family company.

 It was on the family farm that Mel and his sisters learned the old expression, “What you do speaks so loud I can’t hear what you say.”
-To this day, Mel and his sisters live up to that creed in everything they do.
+To this day, Mel lives up to that belief in everything he does.

 Mel graduated from Taylor University and then went to seminary.
-After graduation, he asked the Methodist Church to send him to Detroit’s poorest and most densely-populated neighborhood.
+After graduation, he served as a Methodist minister in Detroit’s poorest and most densely-populated neighborhood.
 Mel knew that he wanted his life to make a difference.

-Mel spent seven years as a minister in Detroit’s Cass Corridor.
-His two sons, Nathan and Matthew, were born there and grew up in the same community Mel worked in.
+Mel spent seven years as a minister.
 The church served as a community center, providing job training programs, legal aid clinics, senior citizen advocacy programs, and even a basketball league with Mel as the coach.

-To this day, Mel credits his time in Detroit as the best education he’s ever received.
-He saw first-hand what people with limited resources can accomplish when they come together towards a common purpose.
+To this day, Mel credits his time as a minister as the best education he’s ever received.

-Mel returned home to Indiana to pursue a Ph.D. in Data Science at Notre Dame and then joined the South Bend-based patient satisfaction firm Press Ganey as employee #34.
-A few years later, Mel was asked to run the company.
+Mel then pursued a PhD in Data Science at Notre Dame and joined the South Bend-based patient survey firm Press Ganey as employee number 34.
+Mel worked his way up through the company before he was asked to run it.
 By the time he left Press Ganey, Mel had grown the company to employ more than 800 people right here in northern Indiana.